milochristiansen/VSMonitor/README.md

 If your server hangs and won't listen to commands, you can tell the monitor to `:kill server` and it will force it to shut down (hopefully).

+If you want to shut the monitor down just `:kill monitor`, this will stop the game server too, but it is strongly recommended you `/stop` it first even so.